Ano-ly/Stylemate/README.md

   ```
   http://0.0.0.0:5000
   ```
+- Run _end_progam.sh_ in your terminal once you're done

   ### Explore the app!
   - Input your name and age in the user login page that comes up on your screen
   - Navigate to the page where you describe your wardrobe by clicking the 'Describe your Wardrobe' button